-Coronavirus: hope rises for vaccine | Hallmarknews
+Coronavirus: Hope rises for vaccine | Hallmarknews

 This cheery news will be a big relief globally especially in Africa that is most vulnerable because of infrastructure and health care deficiencies.
 On March 27, the Nigerian government got a boost in its fight against Coronavirus when it received some consignments of medical equipment to fight the virus.

-Before then, the country had carried out a paltry 262 tests for the virus as at March 25, according to reports .
-The sum is incosequential compared to South Africa which had carried out over 20,000 tests with a tally of over 1000 cases.
+Before then, the country had carried out a paltry 262 tests for the virus as of March 25, according to reports.
+The sum is inconsequential compared to South Africa which had carried out over 20,000 tests with a tally of over 1000 cases.

-As at March 26, Nigeria had 65 confirmed cases with majority in the commercial capital, Lagos.
-The portal today rep
+As of March 26, Nigeria had 65 confirmed cases with the majority in the commercial capital, Lagos.
+The portal reported that the Nigeria Centre for Disease Control (NCDC) confirmed a spike in testing after the donation which arrived in the country on March 24.